Azure-Samples/azure-logic-apps-pipeline-orchestration/README.md

 ## Key concepts

 This sample allows for orchestration of many Azure DevOps pipelines using an Azure Logic App.
 This is very useful for scenarios where a series of discrete Azure DevOps pipelines are used to create/maintain/update small services within a larger ecosystem of services.
-In this environment you would want to have CI/CD pipelines created to allow for each distcrete service to by deployed individually.
+In this environment you would want to have CI/CD pipelines created to allow for each discrete service to by deployed individually.
 However, when a new environment is required, be it for testing, development, scaling, disaster recovery, etc., creating that new environment requires the execution of those pipelines in specific sequences and differing parameters.

 This sample allows for those scenarios by:

-* queing builds of the pipelines
+* queueing builds of the pipelines
 * with provided parameters
 * in the sequence defined